 Kinetics of acute and chronic inflammatory rheumatic diseases.

 The initiating force in chronic diseases (eg, systemic lupus erythematosus [SLE], rheumatoid arthritis) is often remote and no longer recognizable once the unique disease phenotype becomes fully established and the diagnosis clear.
 Propagation of the disease typically occurs as a result of an autoimmune response that induces a self-amplifying cycle of damage.
 Autoimmune diseases are characteristically driven by “self-antigens” (eg, nucleosomes [composed of DNA and histones] in SLE) and can elicit both cellular and humoral immune responses.
 Conditions leading to the initiation of chronic autoimmune diseases occur rarely, but once a disease is established, flares are frequent.
 This circumstance probably reflects the abundant capacity of the immune system to “remember” previously encountered antigens and to respond to them with greater vigor when encountered again, even at lower concentrations (see Figure 24–1).

 Different tissues are affected in various diseases (eg, specific synovial joints in gout and rheumatoid arthritis; skin, joints, kidneys, serosal surfaces, nervous system, and blood cell lines in SLE).

 PATHOGENESIS OF INFLAMMATION

 The nature of tissue damage and joint injury is determined in part by the inflammatory and immune effector functions that predominate.
-In addition, the pathologic features of the chronic inflammatory disorders ...
+In addition, the pathologic features ...